vardant-a/MVP-Async-Await-Skeleton/README.md

-# The simple MVP project
+# MVP project for request

 The simple MVP project (utilizing SOLID principles) is based on using UITableView to display data.
 It incorporates two custom cells to provide visual diversity in presenting the data.
 When there is no data available, a Skeleton Cell is shown instead of empty cells, creating a placeholder effect.
 After an asynchronous data request implemented using async/await, the information is displayed in the table, providing a more comprehensive data representation for the user.